Customer support

 Customer + order facts

-VIP, repeat buyer, sentiment, language, the order in question, the policy that applies.
+VIP, repeat buyer, sentiment, language, the order, the policy that applies.

 What’s already tried

-Drafts already sent, articles surfaced, actions executed — and the point where the agent's confidence dropped.
+Drafts sent, articles surfaced, actions executed, and where confidence dropped.

 Suggested next reply, with risk